-Figures, maps, and diagrams must be submitted in publication- and reproduction-ready (digital) form together with the manuscript.
+Figures, maps and diagrams must be submitted in publication- and reproduction-ready form together with the manuscript.
 The publication of coloured images must be approved in advance by the editors.
 Figures as well as captions must be numbered consecutively.

-Transparencies, negatives, and photographic prints must be in perfect condition (no scratches or spots; exceptions may be made in the case of historic photos).
+Transparencies, negatives and photographic prints must be in perfect condition (no scratches or spots; exceptions may be made in the case of historic photos).

-Publication permission for all images and graphics has to be provided by the authors.
-Captions of illustrations must supply the required source information such as the name of the photographer, the originator or the holder of rights, f. ex. a museum.
-The maximum size for analogue figures (also excavation plans, etc.) is DIN A3; in exceptional cases, the image must be divisible in this format without problems.
-A scale of measurement must be indicated on all maps, plans, and depictions of finds.
+The RGK assumes that the authors have obtained publication permission for all images and graphics.
+Captions of illustrations must supply the required source information.
+The maximum size for figures (also excavation plans, etc.) is DIN A3; in exceptional cases, the image must be divisible in this format without problems.
+A scale of measurement must be indicated on all maps, plans and drawings of finds.